ChrisZieba/holdem/README.md

 FAQ
 ---
+* Why did you make this?
+  > I put this together as a weekend project to learn more about `WebAssembly`.

 * Why don't you use the `--proxy-to-worker` option from `emscripten`?
   > I tried using this flag, but the `.js` file it produced was quite large and I could not get the message passing to work to the main thread.